funilrys/pornhosts/CONTRIBUTING.md

 If you feel like contributing there are a couple of ways to do this

-1. You can add new super high speed bash code, optimising existing, rewrite for broader support of bash environments across OS's
+1. You can add new super high speed bash code, optimizing existing or rewrite for broader support of bash environments across OS's
 1. You can add domains to either the [hosts.txt](submit_here/hosts.txt) in the source folder. or for snuff in [snuff.txt](submit_here/snuff.txt)
-1. You don't have to locate the right line/order to add you contribution, the CI/CD will do the sorting.
+1. Please add you contribution to either the vary beginning of the file or the bottom, the CI/CD will do the sorting.

 # Workflow